 This course continues to build students' skills in writing, research, critical thinking, and argument, while introducing a survey of narrative forms and critical methods based in narratology to be used in the analysis and understanding of narrative.
 Offered fall and spring.
-Prerequisites: LLC101 and LLC102.
+Prerequisites: LLC 101 and LLC 102.
+3 credits.